longnbh/maze-escape/README.md

 - Executable file from Google Drive: https://drive.google.com/file/d/1Vap-BF0gg4-7VfT7YRuDd1ta9SGtpOGl/view?usp=sharing
 - Introduction video: https://youtu.be/Un1mXo9wpGw
 ## 10. SPECIAL THANKS:
-In the end, I want to show my gratitude for my parents, relatives, my roomates, friends and all helpful people around me for joining and helping me so much in the process of finishing this project: from the smallest thing like ideas, advices to macroscopic ones as source code.
+In the end, I want to show my gratitude for my parents, relatives, my roomates, friends and all helpful people around me for joining and helping me so much (both technically and mentally) in the process of finishing this project: from the smallest thing like ideas, advices to macroscopic ones as source code.
 I also value and feel grateful for the helpfulness from our teachers and our mentor for giving kindly constructive ideas and advices for me.
 ### Special thanks to these heroes:
 - Mr. Le Duc Trong
 - Mr. Tran Truong Thuy
-- Mr. Phan Anh Tu - our kind mentor, who helped and gave me so much advice that I could ever imagine
+- Mr. Phan Anh Tu - our kind mentor, who helped and gave me far more advice than I could ever imagine
 - My roomates in dormitory and from K68J class
+- And thanks to myself, for not ever giving up 😂

 どうもありがとうございました🥰
-# THANK YOU FOR READING THIS SMALL PIECE OF CLUMSY README!
-I APPRECIATE YOUR PRECIOUS TIME TO READ UNTIL NOW! 🙏🙌
+# THANK YOU FOR TAKING THE TIME TO READ THIS CLUMSY README!
+I APPRECIATE YOUR ATTENTION TO THIS DOCUMENT! 🙏🙌